 How to Access the AFKA Legal Assistance Program

-- Contact the AFKA Executive Director, Katherine Jones, to obtain a letter of program eligibility.
-To determine eligbility, you will need to provide a copy of the charges, as well as proof that you were providing foster or kinship care to the individual at the time that the event was alleged to have occurred.
+- Contact the AFKA Executive Director, Melissa Jones, to obtain a letter of program eligibility.
+To determine eligibility, you will need to provide a copy of the charges, as well as proof that you were providing foster or kinship care to the individual at the time that the event was alleged to have occurred.

 - Once you have secured legal counsel, please provide our Executive Director with your lawyer’s contact information.
 We will contact your lawyer to confirm with them your eligibility in the program; we will provide them with the legal assistance details available to you through the AFKA.

-Any documents provided to determine eligibility in this program are to be submitted directly to our Executive Director, Katherine Jones.
+Any documents provided to determine eligibility in this program are to be submitted directly to our Executive Director, Melissa Jones.

 You can contact Melissa by phone by calling 780-429-9923.